 AddLife is constantly looking for companies to acquire and is engaged in discussions with several potential companies.
-Six acquisitions were completed and closed during the financial year.
+Seven acquisitions were completed, whereof five were closed during the financial year.
 The year's acquisitions were in both the Labtech and Medtech business areas.